CERT-Polska/n6/docs/docker.md

 # Docker-Based Installation Guide

+**TBD: this document needs an update regarding the stuff that now works under Python 3.9; in particular, the current implementation of the *n6* basic data pipeline now resides in `N6DataPipeline`, *not* in `N6Core` (where the legacy Python-2.7 stuff resides).**

 This short guide describes how to run, for testing and exploration, the latest version of *n6* -- using the *Docker* and *Docker Compose* tools.